 For the decorations, I combined earth-toned glass ornaments from Balsam Hill’s Grand Forest ornament set, Globe set, and Beaded Gold set.

-These Winter Pinecone picks are a bleached color with a few frosty touches.
+These Winter Pinecone Picks are a bleached color with a few frosty touches.
 They add a lovely natural base to the tree.

-Fresh Flowers and Greens
+Fresh flowers and greens

 For my summer Christmas tree, I chose fresh stems of spiral eucalyptus, blush and white peonies, burgundy dahlias, chocolate lace, and baby’s breath.
-I chose flowers that will dry beautifully so I get to enjoy them longer.
+I chose Christmas tree flowers that will dry beautifully so I get to enjoy them longer.

-Hang the ornaments.
+For this nature-inspired Christmas tree, I’ve chosen rustic and woodland-themed decorations.
 When I decorate Christmas trees, I tend to begin with larger ornaments such as the globes.
 Then I fill in the spaces with smaller and more detailed ornaments.